Divya Gokulnath: Career

-Divya also writes online, including about the future of education, parenting, and women's participation in STEM fields and has been an advocate for mitigating gender pay gap in India.
+Divya also writes online, including about the future of education, parenting, and women's participation in STEM fields and has been an advocate for mitigating the gender pay gap in India.
 She has also spoken with Mint Startup Diaries about challenges for women entrepreneurs, and co-written an opinion article with Byju Raveendran in Vogue India about educational technology in India.

-In March 2022, Gokulnath was appointed as the Federation of Indian Chambers of Commerce & Industry's EdTech Taskforce Chair.
+In March 2022, Divya Gokulnath was appointed as the Federation of Indian Chambers of Commerce & Industry's EdTech Taskforce Chair.

+In February 2024, the Karnataka High Court stopped an attempt by some Byju's shareholders to remove leadership roles from Byju Raveendran, Divya Gokulnath, and Riju Raveendran, pending further court proceedings on 13 March.